 - Your cover letter is your first writing sample and must be completely error-free.
 If it is not well written or contains typos, your application will be rejected immediately.

 - Be sure to address the letter properly.
-See the for a chart on how to address letters to judges.
+See the clerkships section of the career handbook for a chart on how to address letters to judges.

 You should utilize the CDO for individual consultations to discuss your cover letter.